survivzhang/my-portfolio/CITS5503_Template_Labs1-5.md

 **Description:** Following the lab's reference prompts, I clicked on the AWS console's URL https://489389878001.signin.aws.amazon.com/console and entered my user ID, username, and password.

-**Result:** Successfully logged into AWS console as IAM user with username 24064091@student.uwa.edu.au [Refer to the marking rubrics for sufficient step-by-step description.]
+**Result:** Successfully logged into AWS console as IAM user with username 24064091@student.uwa.edu.au

 ### [2] Search and open Identity Access Management